 Controlled Burns for Private Lands?
 Study finds that landowners are open to prescribed burns Research by Penn State scientists suggests that owners of private lands are open to using prescribed burns to manage their forested acres.

-New addition to Great Thicket National Wildlife Refuge The land will help nurture a number of at-risk and priority species Established in 2016, Great Thicket is something of an avant-garde refuge.
+New Addition to Great Thicket National Wildlife Refuge The land will help nurture at-risk and priority species Established in 2016, Great Thicket is something of an avant-garde refuge.
 Rather than protecting land in a single location, the Service aims to acquire up to 15,000 acres of shrubland and young forest habitat from willing landowners across focal areas in New York and New England.